 View 'C++ Programming' on our Module Directory

-The robots are coming into part of our lives, autonomous cars will drive themselves, drones will delivery packages, and underwater vehicles will explore the oceans.
+The robots are fast becoming part of our daily lives, autonomous cars will drive themselves, drones will deliver packages, and underwater vehicles will explore the oceans.
 This module covers fundamental knowledge on sensing, navigation, localisation, motion control, and decision making involved in most robotic platforms.
 You will be able to construct and program LEGO robots using Java language to perform a range of tasks.

 View 'Robotics (optional)' on our Module Directory